Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

 I prefer...
 Senswriter Atticus

 I prefer browser-first workflow continuity across devices **Better fit:** Hosted web workspace with cloud autosave and queue-on-reconnect continuity for open editing tabs.
-Browser and installable app access; performance depends on local hardware, browser/runtime, and project complexity.
+Browser and installable app access; test how current sync and device handoff feel in your own project.

-I prefer to make frequent structural changes late in the draft **Better fit:** Built for live revision flow, including repeated reordering and chapter/scene restructuring without a separate re-import loop.
-Can support end-to-end drafting, but many authors still compare it against a draft-first then format workflow before final upload.
+I prefer to make frequent structural changes late in the draft **Better fit:** Built for live revision flow, including repeated reordering and chapter or scene restructuring without a separate re-import loop.
+Can support end-to-end drafting, but many authors still compare it against a write-first, then format workflow.

 I prefer to validate my workflow before a major software purchase **Better fit:** Start free, then subscribe at **$4.99/mo** only when you are ready to export final files.
 Requires a **one-time $147 purchase** upfront before full workflow access.

-I prefer one tool for both drafting and formatting **Better fit:** A consolidated, end-to-end workspace that reduces context switching between separate drafting and formatting tools.
-Better for authors who prefer a linear "finish writing first, then format" publishing workflow.
+I prefer one tool for both drafting and formatting **Better fit:** One workspace for drafting, revising, and exports, with less hopping between separate tools.
+Can fit authors who prefer a more linear "finish writing first, then format" routine.

 Feature Senswriter (Web Workspace) Atticus (Cross-Platform App)